Keyboard expression

 Keyboard instruments offer a range of expression types.
 Acoustic pianos, such as upright and grand pianos, are velocity-sensitive—the faster the key strike, the harder the hammer hits the strings.
 Baroque-style clavichords and professional synthesizers are aftertouch-sensitive—applied force on the key after the initial strike produces effects such as vibrato or swells in volume.
 Tracker pipe organs and some electronic organs are displacement-sensitive—partly depressing a key produces a quieter tone.

 Velocity sensitivity

 The piano, being velocity-sensitive, responds to the speed of the key-press in how fast the hammers strike the strings, which in turn changes the tone and volume of the sound.
 Several piano predecessors, such as the harpsichord, were not velocity-sensitive like the piano.
 Some confuse pressure-sensitive with velocity-sensitive.
 To avoid this confusion, pressure sensitivity is often called aftertouch.
 The MIDI standard supports both velocity and aftertouch.

-In general, only high-end electronic keyboards implement true pressure sensitivity, while most professional-quality electronic keyboards support velocity sensitivity.
-Cheaper electronic keyboards, such as toy electronic keyboards and basic learning keyboards manufactured by Casio and Yamaha in the US$100 price range, do not have velocity sensitivity, but instead a manually-adjusted note volume.
+In general, only high-end electronic keyboards implement true pressure sensitivity, while most electronic keyboards support velocity sensitivity.
+Lower-end electronic keyboards designed for children or beginners may not have velocity sensitivity.